libgit2/pygit2/docs/install.rst

 One common mistake users do is to choose incompatible versions of libgit2 and pygit2.
-Be sure to use the latest release of both, double check the versions do match before filling un bug report.
+Be sure to use the latest release of both, double check the versions do match before filing a bug report.

 .. note::